the-mars-rover/cos_730_project/invite_only_core/NEWREADME.md

 <!-- LICENSE -->
 ## License

-Distributed under the Academic Free License.
-See [LICENSE](LICENSE) for more information.
+Distributed under the MIT License.
+See [LICENSE](../LICENSE) for more information.